Grayeli Investment Management - 01/1998-Present

 What is your investment approach to managing clients' assets?

-Like so many other advisors I too use a diversified asset allocation approach by investing in a broad array of indexes using ETFs.
+Like so many other advisors I too use a diversified asset allocation approach by investing in a broad array of mutual funds as well as ETFs.
 Depending on the account size and your risk tolerance your money can also be invested in individual stocks and bonds.

 What quality of yours makes you best suited to do what you do?

 I've been told I'm trustworthy, reliable, and analytical.

 What do you enjoy most about wealth management?

 It's a good feeling when your ideas help clients reach their financial goals.
 So is knowing that people have entrusted you with their money.

 What do you like most about being an independent advisor?